Dealey are the only UK company able to fumigate planes with fumigant gases.

 Bedbugs on planes.

-These are a little recorded problem because people tend to react to a bedbug bite one or two days after actually encountering a bug, which means passengers rarely point the finger of blame at an airline.
+These are a seldom recorded problem because people tend to react to a bedbug bite one or two days after actually encountering a bug, which means passengers rarely point the finger of blame at an airline.
 These are quite big bugs however, and a vigilant passenger, drinking his or her bloody mary while everyone else is asleep might see these critters roaming free in a cabin.
-In the days of social media it is not a good look.
+In the days of social media, it is not a good look.

 Cockroaches on planes.

-These tend to be brought in by catering and they can then infest a whole plane structure.
+These are brought in by catering and they can then infest a whole plane structure.
 There is the traditional route of trying to poison cockroaches over time by putting down baits.
 Far be it from us to tell people how to go about their business but keeping airline staff in close quarters with strong insecticide might not be too safe.
 There is a better way.
 With an aircraft fumigation we can kill of all the bugs and make sure that the atmosphere is completely clear of fumigant before anyone boards the plane after treatment.